pace-neutrons/pace-developers/euphonic/design/05_powder_averaging_discussion.md

 - Statistical methods, propogation of error approaches could provide some useful tools
-- Experimentally we can examine uncertainty by comparing different detector contributions to the same bin
+- Experimentally we can examine uncertainty by comparing different detector contributions to the same abs(q) bin
+  - e.g. different &phi; contributions from TOSCA's ring of detectors.
+  - It is _possible_ to collect multiple measurements at same **q** but requires runs at multiple incident energies.
 - We should be able to somehow examine the changing variance in S as more **q**-points are sampled.